Mice get everywhere! It is a constant battle to get rid of them.

 Mice need to keep warm, and although they have a body full of hair, they also need some help with the environment.
 This is especially true in the winter months.

 Your garage will offer more warmth than the environment outside.

 You should check near heat sources in your garage for evidence of mice activity.
-Heaters, air conditioning units, and the back of any white goods should be checked as they all kick out a little heat.
+You should check heaters, air conditioning units, and the back of any white goods as they kick out a little heat.

 Place To Hide

-If a mouse needs to find a place to hide, it will use your garage.
-It may not be in there to nest, or to set up home.
-It may just be in there because it sensed something outside, like you, for instance.
+If a mouse needs to find a hiding place, it will use your garage.
+It may not be there to nest or set up a home.
+It may just be in there because it sensed something outside, like you.

 How To Keep Mice Out Of The Garage In 5 Steps

-Now that you know the reasons why… let’s take a look at 5 things that you can do to keep mice out of the garage.
+Now that you know why let’s look at 5 things you can do to keep mice out of the garage.